berserkhmdvhb/pipeline/README.md

 renv::restore()
 ```

-To run the pipeline, simply run the following commands in the console
+To run the pipeline, install and load the `targets` library, and the run `tar_make()` to run the pipeline.
+Please run the following commands in the console

 ```r
 library(targets)